Heavy gunfire heard at main Mali military base | Law-Order

 Heavy gunfire heard at main Mali military base

-Heavy gunfire was heard early on Friday morning at the main military base outside Mali's capital Bamako before easing after about an hour, a Reuters reporter said.
+Heavy gunfire was heard early on Friday at the main military base outside Mali's capital Bamako before easing after about an hour, a Reuters reporter said.
+Helicopters could be heard circling above the base in the town of Kati, were mutinies in 2012 and 2020 led to successful coups, after the gunfire, which began around 5 a.m.
+(0500 GMT).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)